titanknis/Nixos-Installation-Guide/README.md

 - **Connecting to the internet using WiFi** (specifically WPA) instead of Ethernet.
 - **Full disk installation only**; no dual boot.

+**Expected Outcome:**
+By following this guide, you will have a secure NixOS system with encrypted storage and LVM management, tailored to your specific hardware and preferences.

 **Important:** All commands should be executed as the root user.
 To gain root access, use:
 ```sh
 sudo -i